laura-dangelo/Bayesian_Clustering_of_Spatially-Referenced_Calcium_Traces/README.md

 # Bayesian_Clustering_of_Spatially-Referenced_Calcium_Traces

-This repository contains the code for replication of the results in the paper "_Decoding Neuronal Ensembles from Spatially-Referenced Calcium Traces: A Bayesian Semiparametric Approach_" by D'Angelo, Denti, Canale, and Guindani (available on [arXiv](https://arxiv.org/abs/2508.09576)).
-It also contains the R package `bSCDCsampler`, which implements the Gibbs sampler used for posterior inference (see [Installation](#installation)).
+This repository contains the code to replicate the results in the paper "_Decoding Neuronal Ensembles from Spatially-Referenced Calcium Traces: A Bayesian Semiparametric Approach_" by D'Angelo, Denti, Canale, and Guindani (available on [arXiv](https://arxiv.org/abs/2508.09576)).
+It also contains the R package `bSCDCsampler`, which implements the Gibbs sampler for posterior inference (see [Installation](#installation)).

 ## Structure of the Repository

-Key structure:
+Main structure:
 <ul>
   <li> Code
     <ul>
-      <li> 01_data_preprocessing : preparation of the data from the original .mat file. </li>
+      <li> 01_data_preprocessing : preparation of the data from the original `.mat` file. </li>
-      <li> 02_data_analysis : contains the scripts to replicate the analyses on the real data.</li>
+      <li> 02_data_analysis : contains the scripts to replicate the real data analyses.</li>
       <li> 03_simulation_study : contains the scripts to replicate the simulation studies reported in the Supplementary Material.</li>
       <li> bSCDCsampler : R package implementing the Gibbs sampler.</li>
     </ul>